2. Numeric vectors#

 and \(p=1/6\) (the probability of success in a single roll).

-The probabilities that the number of “1
+represents the probabilities that the number

-”s rolled will be equal to
+”s rolled is equal to

 On the other hand, the probability that we throw

-more than three “1
+no more than three “1

-”s, \(P(C > 3) = 1-P(C\le 3)\),
+”s, \(P(C \le 3)\),

-can be determined by means of the cumulative distribution function
+can be determined by means of the cumulative distribution function,

-1-pbinom(3, 12, 1/6) # pbinom(3, 12, 1/6, lower.tail=FALSE)
+pbinom(3, 12, 1/6) # pbinom(3, 12, 1/6, lower.tail=FALSE)

-## [1] 0.12518
+## [1] 0.87482

 The smallest \(c\) such that \(P(C \le c)\ge 0.95\) can be computed based on the quantile function:

-qbinom(0.5, 12, 1/6)
+qbinom(0.95, 12, 1/6)

-## [1] 2
+## [1] 4

 pbinom(3:4, 12, 1/6) # for comparison: 0.95 is in-between